samba-rgb/AIDE/README.md

 - **Enter**: New line
 - **Backspace**: Delete character

+## How Aides Work

+### Text Aides
+Text aides store content as timestamped entries in the database:
+- Each `aide add` command creates a new timestamped entry
+- Perfect for storing commands, snippets, and quick references
+- Search through all entries with `aide search`

+### File Aides
+File aides create actual files on your filesystem:
+- Content is stored in `~/.aide/{aide_name}.txt`
+- Each `aide add` command appends timestamped content to the file
+- Files can be edited with any external editor
+- Perfect for logs, notes, and documentation

 ## File Structure

 Aide creates the following directory structure in your home directory: